 The Clean Marina Program (CMP) and the Clean Vessel Act (CVA) have distinct functions.
-CMP exists as a voluntary, proactive program that assists facilities in adopting environmental Best Management Practices to assist with pollution prevention throughout the state of Florida.
+CMP exists as a voluntary, proactive program that assists facilities in adopting environmental best management practices to assist with pollution prevention throughout the state of Florida.
 CVA provides funding assistance for the purchase, installation and maintenance of pumpout equipment in Florida marinas.
-For more information on the CVA Program, explore About the Clean Vessel Act.

 Interested in subscribing to DEP newsletters or receiving DEP updates through email?